iamtowbee/afya-backend/README.md

 }
 ```

+## TODO (Afya DID API v2)

+In `v2`, we'll be creating an endpoint that will enable users to create their DID using just an email and secet key (6 digit PIN) and encrypt it, then store the encrypted DID alongside the auth credentials into a MongoDB datastore.

+The API will be more robust and will form a core feature in our decentralized EHR solution.
+The preview is available on the `beta` branch of this repo.

 ## Error Handling

 - If the provided secret key is not a 6-digit sequence, the API will return an HTTP 400 Bad Request response with an error message.